DuranRafid/eMED-DNA/README.md

 entire life in his DNA sequence, and thus will contribute towards modern research in personalized medicine and future healthcare system in general.

 We innovated a number of efficient and sophisticated techniques to implement the proposed operating system.
-All these techniques are seamlessly combined into an integrated pipeline called eMED-DNA for random and error free EHRs management within a genome sequence.
+All these techniques are seamlessly combined into an integrated pipeline called eMED-DNA for random and error free management of EHRs within a genome sequence.